rlangoy/ZedBoard-BareMetal-Examples/README.txt

 Programs :
 .\Hello01 ->  Makes a .bin file that could be uploaded using u-Boot
-              to the Zedboard and display Hello World  using the serial uart
+              to the Zedboard and displays "Hello World" using the serial uart .\Hello02 ->  Same as Hello01, but uses printf to displays "Hello World" using the serial uart

 BUILD REQUIREMENTS
 ==================